-Possibly one of the most helpful metrics to track customer support performance is to observe the sheer quantity of inquiries your department receives.
+Possibly one of the most helpful customer service metrics to track is the sheer number of inquiries your department receives.
 How many per week?
 Per day?
 Is there an increase in inquiries during a specific hour or day of the week?
 Observations such as these should prompt you to devote more customer service resources to that specific time.
 High traffic requires all hands on deck.
 If you observe a general decline in inquiries, you’re probably on the right track.

-Of course, what constitutes a “good” customer service metric varies greatly across industries, target demographics, geographical regions, etc. Carefully develop your own customer support goals and act accordingly.
-That being said, these 3 metrics are great start to get you on your way to providing excellent and constantly improving customer support.
+Of course, what constitutes a “good” customer service experience varies greatly across industries, target demographics, geographical regions, etc. Carefully develop your own customer support goals and act accordingly.
+That being said, these three metrics are a great start to evaluating and constantly improving customer support.

 Harness The Power Of Knowledge Sharing With Digital Transformation